bruno78/bruno78.github.io/_posts/2017-09-09-create-angular-components-faster.md

 ```

-This is your about.component.ts ready to be populated:
+This is your about.component.ts with the started code ready to be populated:

 ```javascript
 import { Component } from '@angular/core';